2025 New Mexico Lobos football team

-The 2025 New Mexico Lobos football team represents the University of New Mexico as a member of the Mountain West Conference (MW) during the 2025 NCAA Division I FBS football season.
-Led by first-year head coach Jason Eck, the Lobos play home games at University Stadium in Albuquerque, New Mexico.
+The 2025 New Mexico Lobos football team represented the University of New Mexico as a member of the Mountain West Conference (MW) during the 2025 NCAA Division I FBS football season.
+Led by first-year head coach Jason Eck, the Lobos played home games at University Stadium in Albuquerque, New Mexico.

 With a 40–35 victory over UNLV on November 1, the Lobos became bowl eligible for the first time since the 2016 season.